Inertia.js in Rails: a new era of effortless integration

 }

 Notice that we use Link from @inertiajs/react to navigate to other pages without a full page reload.
-Just like default Rails scaffold, we generate a form component that handles form submission:
+The generated code uses the Inertia Form component for cleaner, more readable form handling:

 return (